krby/AwesomeGame/README.md

 This is an awesome game and it is called Awesome Game.

-Currently to change which state that starts when you open the game in brackets, go to Load.js
+Currently to change which state that starts when you open the game in brackets, go to Load.js, and change the state property in AG.SAVE